-The SPI Active using JTAG Bridge (New) mode, is an improved version of the legacy SPI Active using JTAG Bridge mode, and is available in the Efinity software v2023.2 and higher.
-This mode is substantially faster than the legacy mode and has pre-built flash loader (.bit) files that you can use.
+The SPI Active using JTAG Bridge mode (formerly named SPI Active using JTAG Bridge (New)) has pre-built flash loader (.bit) files that you can use.
 These .bit files do not require an external clock source.
 You can still use your own .bit file if you choose to do so.